 As of May 18th, 124 million Americans have been fully vaccinated, allowing us to prepare for the next phase of COVID-19.
 All COVID-19 vaccines are free to patients.
 However, getting reimbursed can be a challenging process.
 Pharmacies nationwide experience complicated billing processes, extra billing audits, extra paperwork, rejected claims, and slow payments.

 Not only that, healthcare reimbursements are also a struggle for other providers.
-In fact, there has been an increase in widespread coverage loss and uncompensated care that has put a strain on hospitals.
+In fact, there’s been an increase in widespread coverage loss and uncompensated care that has put a strain on hospitals.
 With all the uncertainty of COVID-19, getting ahold of missing insurance dollars can be extremely challenging.
 Providers scramble to find ways to quickly determine each patient’s coverage to help minimize bad debt.
-Hospitals, pharmacists, and other healthcare providers simply cannot afford to continue to lose money when they should be focusing on how to prepare for health coverage after COVID-19.
+Hospitals, pharmacists, and other healthcare providers simply cannot afford to continue to lose money instead of focusing on how to prepare for health coverage after COVID-19.

 Health Coverage After COVID-19

 These days, there is a lot of pressure on patient intake.
 More and more patients are visiting facilities for elective services and vaccination programs.
 Hospitals and other facilities try to capture adequate insurance information as quickly as possible to minimize face-to-face contact during admissions and to avoid delays.

 Patient collections and billing staff are extremely overwhelmed.
 They must do manual verifications.
 Unfortunately, those are difficult to complete when operating remotely or in a setting where individuals are socially distancing and patient information might be incomplete.